alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 ## Conclusion

-The simplistic idea that we live in a computer simulation is plainly wrong: there is no sane definition of "computer" and "simulation" where our Universe can reside.
+The simplistic idea that we live in a computer simulation is plainly wrong: there is no sane definition of "computer" and "simulation" where our universe can reside.

 We will soon continue our journey exploring quantum entropy.